szelazny/frontend-nanodegree-mobile-portfolio/README.md

 1. Optimized the pizzarea picture which was huge (2.5MB) using the website http://www.jpegmini.com/main/shrink_photo which shrank it down to  around 32K.

-2. Modified the code to put the styles inline instead of separate files (as instructed to do by PageSpeed Insights).
+2. Modified the code to put the styles inline instead of separate files (as instructed to do by PageSpeed Insights https://developers.google.com/speed/pagespeed/insights/).

 3. Modified the code to calculate the number of pizzas needed to fill the webpage based on browser inner dimensions.